ProjectusMaria/GravitySimulation/README.md

 # Maria Kuprikova Senior Project
  - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.3.
 You will need to install Angular on your machine as well as Node.js and Yarn.
  - Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+ - Run `npm start` to run the program.

 ## Description